Huawei P30: Release date, price, specs and all the latest leaks

-Huawei P30 and Huawei P30 Pro are two of the most exciting phones of 2019.
-Here’s everything we know about them so far, including camera features, price and likely release date.
+Huawei P30 and Huawei P30 Pro are expected to be two of the most exciting phones of 2019, and they’re set to launch later this month.
+Here’s everything we know about them so far, including specs, camera features, price and likely release date.

-Sure, the company may be having trouble getting its existing wares into certain international markets, but if you can pick up the likes of a Huawei P20 Pro or Mate 20 Pro, there’s a strong chance that they’ll leave you thoroughly impressed.
-With a rich bevvy of features and top-notch hardware, they’ve got us excited about what Huawei’s first phones of 2019 might bring to the table.
+Sure, the company may be having trouble getting its existing wares into certain international markets, but if you can pick up the likes of a Huawei P20 Pro or Mate 20 Pro, we think they’ll leave you thoroughly impressed.
+With a rich bevvy of features and top-notch hardware, those two handsets have got us very excited about what else Huawei will bring to the table in 2019.

 Read on for everything we know so far about the rumoured Huawei P30 and Huawei P30 Pro, including expected specs, features, pricing and release details.